Juliette-De/Man-City-Hackathon/README.md

 - Clone this github repository or upload all of its files to the folder where you want to place this project.

-- Install the necessary packages from the requirements.txt file provided in the *webapp_final* folder.
+- Install the necessary packages from the requirements.txt file.
 In the terminal, replacing path with the path of your dedicated folder:
 ```
-pip install -r path/webapp_final/requirements.txt
+pip install -r path/requirements.txt
 ```

 - Launch the application: